-Refreshment against the heat: new drinking fountain opened in Spandau!
+Refreshment against the heat: New drinking fountain opened in Spandau!

-Refreshment against the heat: new drinking fountain opened in Spandau!
+Refreshment against the heat: New drinking fountain opened in Spandau!

 Climate change and the need for drinking fountains